 International students already face barriers to support because they have no recourse to public funds (NRPF).
 This is exacerbated by not being allowed to work beyond a set number of hours per week.
 There are inadequate structures in place to support these students: too little is offered through hardship funds, which they may be rejected from, particularly as international students, and there is inadequate signposting to external support.
 Little consideration is then given to students who face any extraordinary financial issues.

-Rigidity and no clarity in universities’ policies and procedures
+Lack of clarity in universities’ policies and procedures

 We have discovered that there is unnecessary rigidity, and a lack of consideration on how universities’ policies and procedures are applied.
 Universities fail to understand how resits of exams or assignments can leave an international student having failed to complete their course, and therefore unable to achieve a qualification.
 When universities set resits because of technical errors the students have faced, they leave the international student in a dilemma- their visas will expire prior to the resit dates, or they won’t get the grading until after their visas have expired so making them ineligible for a Graduate visa.